 • Proof of paying the residence permit fee of 25 EUR.

-Please note that once you are granted a residence permit in Montenegro in 2021, you have to notify the local police any time you leave and return to the country.
-Our specialists in company registration in Montenegro can help you set up a company and apply for a residence permit.
+Please note that once you are granted a residence permit in Montenegro in 2022, you have to notify the local police any time you leave and return to the country.
+Our specialists in company registration in Montenegro can help you set up a company and apply for Montenegro residency.

 According to the Montenegrin civil law, the residence permit can be issued for more than 90 days on the following grounds: